mCRL2org/mCRL2/doc/sphinx/source/user_manual/showcases/CMS.rst

 Formalisation
 ^^^^^^^^^^^^^
 We have developed a prototype translation of SML to mCRL2.
-The transformation is coded using the ASF+SDF meta-environment.
+The transformation is coded using the `ASF+SDF meta-environment <http://www.meta-environment.org/Meta-Environment/ASF%2BSDF>`_.
 As a result, any finite state machine in production at CERN can be transformed to an mCRL2 process and analysed.
 The correctness of the translation was, on the one hand, assessed using simulation and visualisation of finite state machines in isolation, and on the other hand,